Salim-AA/Presentator/README.md

 Ingests completed reports and processes user preferences.
 Uses Retrieval-Augmented Generation with AWS Amazon Bedrock and Langchain for contextual AI-driven content creation.
-Generates presentations and scripts based on user input, ensuring a cohesive and polished final product.
+Fine tune the LLM output to fit a strict JSON format Generates presentations and scripts based on user input, ensuring a cohesive and polished final product.